alchemydc/musemeter/memory-bank/progress.md

 ## Known Issues

-- UI should return to the event in the list closing event details.
-Presently it scrolls back to top.
-- UI is displaying house icon for events of type football game.
+- Pagination navigation for events and attractions is being confused.
+When looking at a multi-page list of events found by first searching for an artist, the next page button browses to the next page of artists rather than the next page of events.
 - UI doesn't render properly on mobile.
-The City and State text inputs plus the search button take up too much room.
-Let's get rid of the state search as well as the search button since we auto-search after 500ms.
+Need to truncate the descriptors to make the search less clunky on mobile.
+- We are getting intermittent HTTP/400 errors when rendering event details but only for some events, and seemingly only when the events have been found by searching for a keyword, after searching for artist/attractions.
 - It is unclear whether the radius parameter to the Ticketmaster API is being honored.
-- The Ticketmaster API returns 429 rate limit errors for larger cities like Denver.
-We are now handling this in code.

 ## Evolution of Project Decisions
-- The initial plan was to use a microservices architecture, but this may be reevaluated based on the complexity of the project.
-- The choice of Supabase for the backend may be revisited if it does not meet the project's needs.
 - Not thrilled about the Ticketmaster API but it seems to be one of the few free and relatively open options available.
+- Deep research has revealed that to get underground events we'll likely need to do some web scraping.
+- Our Seatgeek API key was approved so will be taking a look at that API soonish.